Welcome to deeper pro plus fish finder review

 The unit I have arrived with 27% charge but it only took a couple of hours to fully charge the device.
 Depending on the mode you use determines how long the battery lasts.
 When I used the onshore GPS mode the battery lasted about 3/4 hours.
 This was during cold Winter months though.
 The onshore GPS mode does use the battery quicker than the other available modes.

-The GPS function is very useful so I would recommend the pro plus over the standard deeper pro and having a wifi range of 100m instead of Bluetooth which is the original deeper model means you can explore a lot more of the lake than before with just Bluetooth on the original deeper.
+The GPS function is very useful so I would recommend the pro plus over the standard deeper pro and having a WiFi range of up to100m instead of Bluetooth which is the original deeper model means you can explore a lot more of the lake than before with just Bluetooth on the original deeper.

 When setting up the deeper pro plus, you have a few settings to try.